 Collaboration has always been a key part of the Network, as it was at its inception: the original Network was the result of cooperation between several ACH Associations looking to establish uniform operating rules and standards.
 While the Network has evolved substantially over the last 40 years, the goal of providing a secure means of transferring payments has remained firmly in place.

-NACHA and the ACH Network are at the center of American commerce, moving more than $40 trillion each year.
-That’s made up of almost 23 billion electronic financial transactions, including Direct Deposit via ACH, Social Security and government benefits, electronic bill payments such as utility and mortgage payments, and person-to-person (P2P) and business-to-business (B2B) payments.
+NACHA and the ACH Network are at the center of American commerce, moving more than $41 trillion each year.
+That’s made up of more than 24 billion electronic financial transactions, including Direct Deposit via ACH, Social Security and government benefits, electronic bill payments such as utility and mortgage payments, and person-to-person (P2P) and business-to-business (B2B) payments.
 The ACH Network supports more than 20 percent of all electronic payments in the U.S.

 2015 Quarterly Network Statistics